What Does This Make Possible? The Question To Ask After Attending a Conference

 I first heard the question “What does this make possible?” from Donald Miller.
 It’s shaped how I approach every project and challenge ever since.

-When you’re the face of a business — whether as a speaker, founder, or thought leader — you live in moments of momentum.
+When you’re the face of a business — whether as a speaker, founder, or thought leader — you get energized from moments of momentum.

 The problem is, momentum fades fast.